VadymNikitan/SOC-Home-Lab-Azure/cases/001-PowerShell-EncodedCommand/README.md

 ## Executive Summary

 Microsoft Sentinel generated an alert after detecting an encoded PowerShell command executed on a Windows endpoint.
 The investigation reconstructed the execution chain using Sysmon telemetry and confirmed that the activity originated from an authorized Atomic Red Team simulation.
-No evidence of persistence, credential access, lateral movement, or malicious network communication was identified.
+No evidence of persistence, credential access, lateral movement, or malicious outbound network communication was identified.

 ## MITRE ATT&CK Mapping